-The Human Rights Committee (HRC) is a standing committee of Partners Behavioral Health Management’s Board of Directors.
+The Human Rights Committee (HRC) is a standing committee of Partners Health Management’s Board of Directors.
 The Committee’s mission is to protect the human rights of individuals served by providers in the Partners’ Network in the delivery of mental health, intellectual and developmental disabilities, and substance use services.

 What is HRC?

 HRC membership includes individuals receiving services, family members, board members, and advocates.
 The committee protects the human rights of those individuals receiving services, including the right to dignity, privacy, humane care, and freedom from mental and physical abuse, neglect, and exploitation.
 Every Local Management Entity-Managed Care Organization, state facility, and provider agency is required to have an HRC.

 Why is HRC?

 HRC volunteers have a great opportunity to influence the increased quality of care for individuals receiving services by ensuring their consumer rights are being upheld during treatment and recovery.

 As informed advocates, HRC members:

 - Ensure an individual’s consumer rights are being met in compliance with Article 3 of North Carolina General Statute 122C

 - Establish processes to discuss, review, and monitor concerns, grievances/complaints, and alleged consumer rights violations